hoangsonww/The-MovieVerse-Database/MovieVerse-Mobile/platforms/ios/www/MovieVerse-Databases/README.md

 ### test_api_db.py

 A Python script for testing the API and database connections.
 It includes sample queries, data retrieval, and other operations to test the database connections and API endpoints.

+### Data Analysis Subdirectory

+This subdirectory contains files related to data analysis and reporting.
+It includes scripts for extracting, transforming, and loading data into analytics tools, as well as generating reports and visualizations.
+See the `Data-Analysis` directory for more details.

 ## Using these Files